JengsHub/TutorAllocationSystem/CONTRIBUTING.md

 - Assign the issue or kanban task to yourself and move it to the Doing column
 - Create a new branch (from master) to develop your changes in

+When you have successfully implemented the change in your branch:
+- update the time you've spent on the change in the issue's time tracking system by making a comment with /spend hh (hh = hours spent on task)
-When you have successfully implemented the change in your branch, create a merge/pull request which will then be reviewed by the Release Train Engineers.
+- create a merge/pull request which will then be reviewed by the Release Train Engineers.

 ## (Reporting/suggesting an issue)

+When making an issue, describe it and it's subtasks (via a checklist).
+Then make an estimate of how much time is required for the task by putting /estimate hh (hh = hours spent on task) to initialise the time tracking for the issue

 #### Issue labelling conventions

 Label issues based on whether they are: